Precarious Spaces, Radiant Days (2016)

-2016, six channel HD video installation with voice over, 15 min
+2016, six channel HD video installation, stereo sound (voice over), 15 mins loop

 Exhibition view ”Precarious Spaces, Radiant Days” (2016) Uppsala konstmuseum, photo: Timo Menke